bitcraze/hardware/src/products/propellers/datasheet/index.md

 {% datasheet_intro Propellers-400px-1_1024x1024.jpeg; %}
 Crazyflie<sup>TM</sup> Spare propellers that fit Crazyflie 1.0 and Crazyflie 2.X

+Note: This propeller is not the stock propeller delivered with the Crazyflie 2.1+

 {% enddatasheet_intro %}

 ## Mechanical specifications